 The Brisbane Drink Driving Lawyer team achieved an excellent outcome at Brisbane Magistrates Court recently.

-Given our client was a professional Truck Driver, they obviously held grave concerns with regard to the length of the licence disqualification.
+Given our client was a engaged in a driver's licence dependent profession, they obviously held grave concerns with regard to the length of the licence disqualification.

-We made forceful verbal submissions on this issue to the Magistrate.
+We drafted comprehensive written submissions of the relevant case law on this point, and made forceful verbal submissions in the issue to the Magistrate.

-We secured an 11 month licence disqualification and a modest fine for our client.
+We obtained the Mandatory Minimum 6 month licence disqualification and a modest fine for our client.